Rossendale United F.C.: Failed new club

 In June 2011, Rossendale United supporters' trust chairman Ron Ashworth announced the possibility of a new community-based club to be formed.
 A public meeting was then held on 21 July 2011 with the intention of holding a vote to set up a new club.
 The vote was unanimously in support of a new club.
 The club would have been owned by fans and governed as a community or co-operative society.
 Supporters Direct has helped in the establishment of the new club.

 A further meeting in August determined that the name of the new club be Rossendale F.C..

 Rossendale F.C. aimed to field a senior side for the 2012–13 season either in the West Lancashire League (level 11) or division one of the North West Counties League (level 10).
 The former team had been competing in the Premier Division of the North West Counties League (level 9) when it was expelled.

 In April 2012 plans for the new club were abandoned.
 This was in part due to the lack of an available ground after the Dark Lane stand burned down in January 2012.
 The derelict site has received outline planning permission for 100 new family homes.

-In April 2015 Rossendale Amateurs F.C. became Rossendale F.C. and as of 2019–20 season are competing in the West Lancashire Football League Division Two and play their home games at Marl Pits, with a view to climbing up the leagues and bringing semi-professional football back to Rossendale.
+Colours

+The club's original colours were amber and black; it adopted blue and white stripes, with blue knickers, in August 1903.